Littletonconnor/dot-files/README.md

 ## vscode

 I use vscode as my main editor.
 This directory contains the settings and keybinding I use so I can easily copy paste them over when I need to.

+## git

+This directory contains my global git configuration that comes packaged with some nice git alias'.

+* This file is found at `~/.gitconfig`